Thirumamagal-rpx/Pramati/Training/salesforce.md

 Two main types:

 Look up Relationship:
-A lookup relationship essentially links two objects together so that you can ìlook upî one object from the related items on another object. can be one-to-one or one-to-many
+A lookup relationship essentially links two objects together so that you can ‚Äúlook up‚Äù one object from the related items on another object. can be one-to-one or one-to-many
 Objects in lookup relationships usually work as stand-alone objects and have their own tabs in the user interface.